ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 -e EMOTION_CLASSIFICATION_STOCK_MODEL=${EMOTION_CLASSIFICATION_STOCK_MODEL} \
 -p 8050:8050 dash-app-grpc:latest
 ```
-You can now use your browser to access the application at:
+You can use your browser to access the application at:
 ```
 http://localhost:8050
 ```